KxSystems/docs/docs/ref/enum-extend.md

 ---
-title: Enum Extend | Reference | kdb+ and q documentation
+title: Enum Extend | Reference | KDB-X and q documentation
 description: Enum Extend is a q operator that extends an enumeration.
-author: Stephen Taylor
+author: KX Systems, Inc., a subsidiary of KX Software Limited
 ---
 # `?` Enum Extend